 The evolution of the orders for this impressive work has been long and unfair:

 – 1504 – The initial contract between Michelangelo and Julius II.

 – 1506 – When Michelangelo arrived in Rome with the marble blocks he had personally chosen from Carrara.
-For the mausoleum of Julius II, a commission that the Pope himself had placed.
+For the mausoleum of Julius II, a commission that the Pope had placed.
 But no longer a priority, he is forced to wait a long time in the antechamber of the Pontiff, who was never willing to receive him in the audience.
-Finally, exasperated, the artist tells His Holiness that if he wishes to see him.
-He should come to him and look for him, and then flees to Florence.
+Finally, exasperated, the artist tells His Holiness if he wishes to see him.
+He should come to him and look for him and then flees to Florence.

 - In 1505, Pope Julius II summoned him to Rome and commissioned him to build a monumental mausoleum, classically combining architecture and sculpture.

 It is the work of a giant,” he wrote to his brother.
 The relations between the Pope and Michelangelo are of such a nature.
 That one would rather believe that the great potentate wanted to torment him… The more Michelangelo submitted to the whims.
 Trying to surpass the Pope’s wishes, the more the Pope devised other plans.
-Just to bring down the giant who wanted to humiliate the pride of force.
+To bring down the giant who wanted to humiliate the pride of force.

 Incidentally, Pope Julius II does not rest beneath his valuable monument.
 But in St Peter’s Basilica, in the Chapel of the Blessed Sacrament, next to his uncle Sixtus IV.